In this article, you will find :

 Roofing contractors generally are busiest during late summer and early fall.
 This is because there is a push to complete projects before the end of the season.
 And this is when building owners usually start thinking about preparing for a change in seasons.
 It’s best to work in advance of the start of the season.
 Contact your roofing contractor before the season starts to secure your spot on the calendar.
 If you wait until the end of the season, you may need to wait until next year.
 But scheduling your roofing project in late winter or early spring may yield lower prices and off-season discounts.

 Insurance covers roof damage not caused by neglect.
 For example, if hailstones puncture the roof membrane and cause your roof to leak, your insurer may pay for some or all the roof system replacement.
-If your roof is damaged from a weather event, document the damage as soon as possible.
+If a weather event damages your roof, document the damage as soon as possible.
 Take detailed photos and videos of your roof’s condition.

 Also, make sure to contact a public adjuster (www.yourneighborhoodadjuster.com/what-is-public-adjuster) before contacting your insurance company.
 A public adjuster is an independent insurance professional who will help you settle the value of your claim.
 When you submit your insurance claim, your insurance company will send out their own adjuster who will inspect the damage and decide the amount the insurance company will provide for roof repairs.